Every day, teams plan, design, develop, and roll out several software applications, requiring immense focus and collaboration.

-It is the traditional and most essential procedure for furnishing a business application.
+It is the traditional and essential procedure for furnishing a business application.
 Its linear structure divides the overall process into different phases, performed one after another.
-The output of the first phase is used as the input of the next phase.
+The next phase utilizes the output of the first phase as its input.

-Agile is one of the most popular development methodologies utilized by small tech startups to large MNCs.
-In this approach, small-term cycles, known as iterations, are executed multiple times for including all the modifications and changes defined by the client.
+Small tech startups to large MNCs utilize Agile as one of the most popular software methodologies.
+This approach involves executing multiple small-term cycles, known as iterations, to incorporate all the modifications and changes defined by the client.

-By analyzing the below-provided illustration of Agile methodology, you can get a better insight into its procedure.
-Design, Development, and testing phases are performed constantly whenever a new business demand is received from the client.
+By analyzing the below-provided illustration of Agile software development methodology, you can better understand its procedure.
+We continuously perform the design, development, and testing phases whenever we receive a new business demand from the client.

 The primary purpose of iterations is to add new functionalities, integrate APIs, configure protocols, and align the solution with industry standards.
 Moreover, it aids the development team in removing backlogs and providing a better version after each iteration.

-If your ally is ever unclear about its software need and the project is being crafted using different technologies, you must use this software development method.
+If your ally ever has unclear software needs and you are crafting the project using different technologies, you must utilize this software development method.